rimelek/learn-docker/pages/advanced/volumes.rst

 it is hard to talk about it without understanding what the volumes are and what different options you have when using volumes.
-As a result of that, by reading this tutorial, you can learn basically everything about volumes the local volumes, but you can also search for volume plugins on `Docker Hub`_.
+As a result of that, by reading this tutorial, you can learn basically everything about the local volumes, but you can also search for volume plugins on `Docker Hub`_.

 .. _docker_data_root: